The Myth Worth Debunking First

 Which AI is better for professional email writing?

 Both handle professional email effectively.
-ChatGPT's structured, concise default tone suits business email and integrates with Microsoft 365 Copilot and Gmail.
-Claude produces more nuanced, contextually sensitive emails for complex communications — negotiations, sensitive HR messages, or executive correspondence requiring careful tone calibration.
+ChatGPT's structured, concise default tone suits business email, follow-ups, and standardized replies.
+Claude is often better for sensitive communications such as negotiations, HR messages, or executive correspondence requiring careful tone calibration.

 Check If Your AI Writing Is Detectable